 The original business at University was called Fine Thang Musico.
 The small amount of money they had left from this was used to start up an incorporated Fine Thang Musico to be known as FTM Marketing ltd the current mother company of Sonneteer.

 Why Sonneteer?
 Well Haider has a passion for writing and wanted to name products after writers and poets.
 The first amplifier was to become the Sonneteer Campion, after Thomas Campion.
 The rest of the separates range followed suit and the Bard range, in name, was barely a departure from that.
-The Morpheus music centre is the first not to directly pronounce one who spills their thoughts by means of a quill or a modern version thereof.
+Only the Morpheus, an early digital audio streaming product by Sonneteer was not named after a writer or poet.

-Morpheus, the Greek God of dreams and is coincidentally referred to in Thomas Campion’s ‘The cypress curtain of the night’ from the Books of Ayres was adopted for the latest music centre as it brings together all that is desired in a luxury music system of the modern day.
-More than enough for a poet to [ehem] muse over.
+However, Morpheus, the Greek God of dreams and is coincidentally referred to in Thomas Campion’s ‘The cypress curtain of the night’ from the Books of Ayres.
+The Campion being Sonneteer’s first ever product, as mentioned earlier, of course.

 Sonneteer established as a British high end audio brand.
 The ethos of high quality sound performance was ingrained from the start

 Launch of the world’s first consumer separates high end, digital amplifier the Bronte as part of a set of amplifier and CD player by the same name.